theogravity/notes/passportjs.md

 - The session set call has the following format: `fn(sessionId, expTime, data)`
 - Most stores will serialize the `data` using `JSON.stringify()`

-The session store is set / updated in the following situations:
+### The session store is set / updated in the following situations

 - Visiting the page for the first time (if not logged in, a session id is generated, with an empty serialized cookie as the value + expiration)